Estimated reading time: 5 minutes

 Do you love K-pop?
 Then you should visit these places!

 As Hallyu is taking over the world like a storm, more tourists and international students are packing their bags and heading to the heart of Korean pop culture, Seoul.
-Seoul acts as the home of the biggest K-pop management companies, various K-pop tourist attractions, numerous filming locations of the most popular K-dramas and much more!
-Even the honorary ambassadors of Seoul city are none other than South Korea’s favourite septet, BTS.
-We have collected the four must-visit places as a K-pop fan.
+Seoul acts as the home of the biggest K-pop management companies, various K-pop tourist attractions, numerous filming locations of the most popular K-dramas, and much more!
+Even the honorary ambassadors of Seoul are none other than South Korea’s favourite septet, BTS.
+As a K-pop fan, I’ve compiled a list of four must-see locations.
 So, start writing your travel bucket lists and make unforgettable memories during your study abroad semester in Seoul!

 1. Myeong-dong (명동), 109-2 Myeong-dong, Jung-gu, Seoul, South Korea